trillianx/machine_learning_notes/Mathematics_of_ML/Mathematics_of_ML_Part_01.md

 *   **model**:  To achieve this goal, we need a model that can learn from the data and generalize well to yet unseen data.
 *   **learning**: The model "learns" from the data to find patterns and structure by optimizing parameters in an autonomous way.

-The first part of this book these three components of ML.
+The first part of this book covers these three components of ML.
 We will briefly describe these components and revist them in Chapter 8.
-It is important to talk a little more about them as often in ML parlance they may be misinterpreted or misused.
+In greater detail we say that:

-*   **Data**: In this book, we assume that the data has already been preprocessed and is in the tidy format.
-Data are represented as **vectors**.
+*   **Data**: are represented as **vectors**.
 A vector can be represented as an array (CS concept) or one that has direction and magnitude (Physics concept) or an object that obeys addition and scaling (Mathematical concept).
+In this book, we assume that the data has already been preprocessed and is in the tidy format.
 *   **Model**: A model is a process of generating data, similar to the dataset at hand.
 A good model is the one whose output closely resembles the data at hand.
-*   **Learning**: Training means using the data and optimizing the model parameters with respect to a metric that evaluates how well the model predicts the training and test data.
+*   **Learning**: means using the data and optimizing the model parameters with respect to a metric that evaluates how well the model predicts the training and test data.

 ### Four Pillars